-Easy Low FODMAP Shakshuka is a quick vegetarian skillet meal featuring eggs poached in a spicy tomato sauce with bell peppers and leek leaves.
+This easy 7-ingredient Low FODMAP Shakshuka is a quick vegetarian skillet meal featuring eggs poached in a spicy tomato sauce with red bell pepper and leek leaves.
 Make it in 20 minutes with the help of Fody’s Low FODMAP Arrabbiata.

-- ½ cup finely chopped leek leaves (dark green tops only)
+- ½ cup finely chopped leek leaves (dark green parts only)

-- 2 cups FODY Foods Low FODMAP Arrabbiata Sauce (about 1 jar)
+- 2 cups Fody Foods Low FODMAP Arrabbiata Sauce (about 1 jar)

 - 4 large eggs

-- Heat a nonstick skillet over medium-high heat.
-Once hot, add olive oil, leek leaves (dark green tops only), and red bell pepper.
-Saute stirring occasionally until the bell pepper pieces are fork-tender and the leek leaves are bright green, soft, and fragrant.
+- Heat a large nonstick skillet over medium-high heat.
+Once hot, add the olive oil, leek leaves (dark green parts only), and red bell pepper.
+Saute, stirring occasionally, until the bell pepper pieces are fork-tender and the leek leaves are bright green, soft, and fragrant.

 - Reduce heat to medium.
 Stir in the low FODMAP arrabbiata and ground cumin.
-Heat until sauce is just about to boil.
+Heat until the sauce is just about to boil.

 Feta Cheese: A low FODMAP serving of feta cheese is 3 tablespoons or 40 grams.